Ancient Stories for New Conversations

 Debate Topics

 Debate topics depend upon many factors.
 These include the proficiency levels of the class, curriculum topics, and cultural context to name a few.
 Simpler topics can be used for lower level students; such as, comparing two restaurants or debating two popular songs as to which is superior.
-More advanced topics could include questions such as, "should children be allowed to have cell phones, or should guns be banned?"
+More advanced topics could include questions such as, "should children be allowed to have cell phones," or "should guns be banned?"
 The debate revolves around a resolution either affirmed or negated by separate teams.

 Debate Structure